tommy44458/NR-Router/README.md

 The detailed algorithm logic can be referred to in the following paper in ASP-DAC: (https://ieeexplore.ieee.org/document/9712567).

-Check out our online web-based CAD tool: http://cad.edroplets.org/
+Check out our online web-based CAD tool to get your routing result: http://cad.edroplets.org/

 ## Getting Started